amkdev/server-path-field/README.md

 ## Server Path Field Overview

 Server Path Field adds a custom FieldType to Craft CMS called Server Path.
-This lets you choose from any direcotry found in the webroot, which then returns it as string.
+This lets you choose from any direcotry found in the webroot, which then returns the path as twig value.

-This plugin is pretty basic, but gets the job done.
+This plugin is basic and not so useful as standalone, but it extends the possiblities of other extensions need a specific public path.
+For instance [Server Files](https://github.com/amkdev/server-files) or [GetFiles](https://github.com/amkdev/craft-getfiles).

 ## Disclaimer